richcooper95/crisis/docs/DEVELOPERS.md

 ### HTTP API

 ## Database

+> To be updated once the Database is migrated to AWS Dynamo...

 The database was chosen to be a JSON file.
 The following considerations were taken into account: